openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 The following example illustrates how to make every roll matter.

 *Pelias Quickenfit, a halfling burglar, is attempting to pick the lock on a door.
-He rolls an Agility check but gets lower than the challenge rating.*
+He makes an Agility roll but gets lower than the challenge rating.*

 Here are two potential outcomes for the roll: